Esoteric science meaning is different for everyone.

-More and more people use the word “esoteric,” and among other things, it has become commonplace to say that symbolism usually has an “esoteric meaning.”
-Some, therefore, believe that esoteric means “mysterious” or “mystery,” but the word “mystery” is Greek, and was originally used for the often dramatic representations of the world’s creation, cosmic processes, and energies, or the qualities and development of the spirit and the soul, etc.
+More and more people use the word “esoteric,” Among other things, it has become commonplace to say that symbolism usually has an “esoteric meaning.”
+Some, therefore, believe that esoteric means “mysterious” or “mystery,” but the word “mystery” is Greek and was initially used for the often dramatic representations of the world’s creation, cosmic processes, and energies, or the qualities and development of the spirit and the soul, etc.

 What is Esoteric Science?

-The Hierophants (the chief priests performed the mysteries as dramas in the temples, in order for the neophytes to interpret the esoteric significance of the esoteric rituals, and all that happened in the walls of these mysteries – strictly kept secret.
-Others believe that esoteric is the same as “occult.”
-Occult comes from the Latin “occultus,” and the word really just means “hidden,” for the word denotes what is hidden from the eyes.
+The Hierophants (the chief priests) performed the mysteries as dramas in the temples for the neophytes to interpret the esoteric significance of the magical rituals and all that happened in the walls of these mysteries—strictly “kept secret.
+Others believe that esoteric is the same as “occult” Occult comes from the Latin “occultus” The word just means “hidden” for the word denotes what is hidden from the eyes.
 Unfortunately, many believe that occultism is black magic or satanism, but it is a huge confusion.

 - Exoteric research focuses on the exterior (shape or skull).

 - Esoteric research focuses on the interior (energy or quality).

 The word “esoteric” simply means the “inner” as opposed to “exoteric,” which means “outer.”
 In ancient cultures, exoteric rituals were used to represent esoteric processes.
 Esoteric knowledge refers to the inner, spiritual meaning that lies behind all forms and actions.
 Therefore it is correct to say that spiritual and esoteric science symbolism is called esoteric.
 True knowledge or wisdom is not something that one can acquire academically just by using the brain.
 Esoteric insight can only be gained through experience.
 Experience does not involve doing anything physical, for experience is a direct contact between consciousness and an energy state.